DSchroer/doffice/README.md

     -t, --theme <THEME>    Theme to use for the presentation [white, black] [default: white]
 ```

+### Features

+- use the `csv` code type to have Calc replace formulas in your presentation

 ## Calc

 Process CSV files with formulas.
 Following Excel style formulas it will read a CSV file and output a new CSV with all the values computed.